 As of v2018.2+, Exago supports using filters based on a formula.
 There is not a flag to enable this in the Admin Console, and will appear by default.

-With Filter By Formula, there is an added flag in the Admin Console entitled Convert Formula Filters to SQL.
+With Filter By Formula, the Admin Console > General > Database Settings > Convert Formula Filters to SQL setting was added.
 By default, any filters that contain a formula are applied in memory during report execution.
 Setting this option to True will convert any formula filter strings to SQL to be applied in the database that is being queried instead of in memory.
 For any NoSQL Sources or Assembly Data Sources, this will always default back to the formula filter being applied in memory.

 Advanced Report Designer